How To Dry Chestnuts For Maximum Flavor

 They should not break with your fingernails.

-How To Reconstitute Dehydrated Chestnuts
+How To Reconstitute Shelled Dehydrated Chestnuts

 To reconstitute the dehydrated chestnuts, soak them in cold water for four to six hours.
+Soaking chestnuts overnight is another method to soften the nuts, making it easier to peel off their shells and prepare them for various dishes.

 Make sure the water covers all of the chestnuts.